CaptainCrowbar/unicorn-lib/unicorn/intro.md

 ## Using Unicorn ##

 You can import the whole library using `#include "unicorn/library.hpp"`, or include the individual modules that you need.
-Link with `-lunicorn -lcrow`, and with the other required libraries described above.
+Link with `-lunicorn`, and with the other required libraries described above.

 Everything in the Unicorn library is in `namespace Unicorn` (or a subordinate namespace inside `Unicorn`).
 You can either qualify all calls with the `Unicorn::` prefix, or use `using namespace Unicorn`.

+Unicorn uses my minimal, header-only Prion utility library.
+Everything in `namespace Prion` is imported into `namespace Unicorn`.